No, the transition to EVs won’t happen overnight.

 Case 2: At some point in the possible chain reaction of people buying one car and possibly selling another, someone has an old car that is no sellable, and that car gets scrapped.
 Annually, a lot of cars get scrapped, statistically, a rise in the number of cars sold is likely to end up in more cars being scrapped.
 At some point, many old ICE vehicles are likely to become unsaleable.

-For case 1, perhaps a new person is now driving, but it can also mean that someone owns an extra car, so the total distance drive, and thus as with case 2, ‘use case emissions’, does not increase.
+For case 1, perhaps a new person is now driving the old ICEV, which could also mean that now someone owns else an extra car, so the total distance drive, and thus as with case 2, ‘use case emissions’, does not increase.
 However, even if there is no rise in ‘use case emissions’, there is a rise on one extra car in ‘build emissions’.

-In summary, if a person who was going to buy a new car anyway choses an EV, after sufficient years the additional emissions will be offset, however, if a person who was not already going to buy an EV is motivated to buy an EV, then it is possible the missions will never be offset.
+In summary, if a person who was going to buy a new car anyway choses an EV, then the same total number of cars are built, and after sufficient years the additional emissions over the ICEV will be offset.
+However, if a person who was not already going to buy an EV is motivated to buy an EV, then it is possible the missions from building that EV will never be offset.

 Emissions don’t stop at car build emissions.